ethereumq/go-ethereum/README.md

  * Start up Geth's built-in interactive [JavaScript console](https://github.com/ethereumq/go-ethereumq/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereumq/wiki/wiki/JavaScript-API) as well as Geth's own [management APIs](https://github.com/ethereumq/go-ethereumq/wiki/Management-APIs).
-   This too is optional and if you leave it out you can always attach to an already running Geth instance with `geth attach`.
+   This too is optional and if you leave it out you can always attach to an already running GetHQ instance with `geth attach`.

 ### Full node on the  Ethereum Quantum test network